 All publications in Sybase Central appear in the Publications folder.
-Any articles you create for that publication appear within the publication container.
+Any articles you create for a publication appear on the Articles tab in the right pane when a publication is selected.

 Each publication can contain one or more entire tables, but partial tables are also permitted.
 A table can be subdivided by columns, rows, or both.